yashpatel1598/todo_app/README.md

 Mark tasks as completed by checking the checkbox next to each task.
 Log out when you're done by clicking on the "Log Out" link in the navigation bar.

+Learning :
+1st : The task we have with same name can not be added again (it creates issue at time of update) 2nd : Once task is added and then after update the task for that task mark as a completed same issue 3rd : After update or edit the task in to-do list referesh the page (Froented-side it can be challenge)
+                             **once we start learning all will be easy**

 Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request on GitHub.